mohdfaizan5/100xDevs-cohort2.0-notes/Week-2/L1-Express_Nodejs.md

 - It help determine how incoming HTTP requests are processed and which part of the application should respond.
 4. Headers - Mainly for Authentication
 5. Body - It is the Request that is sent by user
-Ex - User can ask any types of questions to chartgpt,That string(questions) are sent as body in json formate
+Ex - User can ask any types of questions to chartgpt,That string(questions) are sent as body in JSON formate
 6. Method - Common HTTP methods include GET (retrieve data), POST (submit data), PUT (update data), DELETE (delete data), etc.